cetic/ORS-Protege-plugin/README.md

 ## 5 Using the plugin

+TODO

 NOTE: Class names of POJOS must follow the java class name conventions and rules (for example cannot use reserved java names).
-If conventions and rules are not followed the POJOs will not be used correctly in the generated project or not at all!
-This is likely to affect the names used in XSD schema elements or OWL classes.
+Thus OWL Classes ideally should also follow the same convetions.
+If conventions and rules are not followed the POJOs will not be used correctly in the generated ORS project or not at all!

 ### 5.1 Parameters and Configuration

+TODO

 ## 6 Known issues